-Child Benefit payments stop on 31st August on or after your child’s 16th birthday, unless they are a “qualifying young person” in education or training that counts for Child Benefit.
-This page should be read in conjunction with my page on Universal Credit https://edyourself.org/universal-credit/
+Child Benefit payments stop on 31st August on or after your child’s 16th birthday, except for a “qualifying young person” in education or training that counts for Child Benefit.

 The most comprehensive reference is HMRC’s Child Benefit Technical Manual.
 (See CBTM07030 for an explanation of 31st August)

-At some point in the school year the child turns 16, parents should receive a letter asking whether the child will be continuing their full time education post-16.
-(This letter doesn’t always arrive; see below re online form) If you fill in the paper form to say your child will be home educated, you will then be sent a follow-up form through the post asking for more details.
+At some point in the school year the child turns 16, parents may receive a letter asking whether the child will be continuing their full time education post-16.
+(This letter doesn’t always arrive; see below re online form)

 Alternatively you can notify HMRC online about your child continuing in full-time education rather than by post.
-The online form has a home education option.
-The online form may be sufficient and you might not need to fill out the follow-up form.
+The online form should be sufficient and you might not need to fill out the follow-up form but it is best to be aware of the possibility of the follow up form.

 On what date did they last go to a school or college?
 DD MM YYYY